oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 Specification](#jadn-v10)].
 JADN includes options for both _types_ (discussed in this section) and _fields_ (discussed in [Section&nbsp;3.1.1.4](#3114-field-options)).
-As explained in the JADN Specification, options are presented in the normative JSON format as the option ID character concatenated with the option value:
+As explained in the JADN Specification, options are presented in the normative JSON format as text strings containing the option ID character concatenated with the option value:

-> Each option is a text string that may be included in
-> TypeOptions or FieldOptions, encoded as follows:
-> - The first character is the option ID.
-> - The remaining characters are the option value.

 As an example the TypeOption "minLength = 1" is represented as:
 ```